 Not every brand is going to produce dog food for German Shepherds specifically.
 In fact, most brands don’t.
 However, both Royal Canin and Eukanuba produce high-quality dog foods that are formulated specifically for the breed.

-Many "natural" brands like Blue Buffalo or Blue Wilderness will have a formulation that is perfect for large breeds.
+Many "natural" brands like Blue Buffalo or Blue Wilderness will have a formulation that is good for large breeds.
 These will usually have a good ratio of carbs to fat to the protein that will keep a shepherd strong and healthy, even if the formula isn’t just for German Shepherds.

 It all depends on the country where you live.
 In my country, there is no Blue Buffalo, Blue Wilderness, etc. I've mostly used Royal Canin and Eukanuba.

 Dry Dog Food or Wet Dog Food